contensis/canvas-schema/README.md

 ## Supported _types

 ### _paragraph
 The `_paragraph` type represents a standard block of text, either as plain text or formatted text using fragments and decorators.
-A `_paragraph` can be either a `string` or an array of `fragments`.
+A `_paragraph` can be either a `string` or a `fragment` array.

 #### Properties